kiwiozy/NCC/docs/S3 Integration/S3_SETUP_GUIDE.md

-# 🪣 AWS S3 Setup Guide for Nexus Core Clinic
+# 🪣 AWS S3 Setup Guide for WalkEasy Nexus

 ## ✅ **What's Already Done**
 The S3 integration code is complete!
 We just need to create an S3 bucket.